Introduction US Invasion of Iraq

 This power-sharing agreement gave Saddam’s ruling class (Sunnis) the parliamentary speaker post.
 The dismantled Iraqi military was harmful to the US and Iraq in the future.
 The defunct military regroups under extremist organizations like AIQ and others after years.
 The Shia-dominated administration failed to include Sunni governing elites.

 Furthermore, In 2014, thousands of security forces joined IS, an extremist and anti-Shia terrorist organization, to unleash a new wave of terror in Iraq and other Shia-dominated nations.
 Abu Bakr Al-Baghdadi, the ISIS leader, claimed the Caliph System in Iraq and other Muslim nations and violently opposed the Iraqi Shia government and the US.
 The ISIS attack was cruel.
-Iraq, Syria, and other countries were terrorized by ISIS for years.
+ISIS terrorized Iraq, Syria, and other countries for years.
 That region now routinely abducts, slaughters, amputations, and rapes.

 Rise in sectarian violence and insecurity: